Toss halved 1 cup potatoes with 2 tablespoons olive oil, sea salt , black pepper, and a pinch of ¼ teaspoon caraway seeds.

 Pile the glazed shaved beef over the cabbage and potatoes, letting some pieces drape and fall naturally for height and texture.

-Scatter the Dubliner cheese cubes/shards over the top.
+Scatter the 3 oz Dubliner cheese shards over the top.

 Add the croutons just before serving so they stay crisp.